 Stuart holds a B.Sc. in economics from the University of Nottingham.
 Previously, he worked for McKinsey & Company for three years, based in the London office.
 During this time, Stuart helped establish the firm's Addis Ababa office and worked on topics including global public health and climate change.

 Joy joined GiveDirectly from McKinsey & Company where she was an engagement manager in the Silicon Valley office.
 She previously served as Director of Operations at the Clinton Health Access Initiative (formerly Clinton Foundation HIV/AIDS Initiative), where she launched several field operations across Africa and helped lead the organization's growth from a start-up into a global institution with 500 staff and volunteers.
 She holds an MBA from Stanford Graduate School of Business and a B.S. from Georgetown's School of Foreign Service.

 Lydia holds a Bachelor's degree in Computer Science from Egerton University.
 Lydia is GiveDirectly's longest-standing staff member in Kenya and has made important contributions to the growth of its field operations since 2011.
 She previously worked with the Independent Electoral and Boundaries Commission as Voter Registration Assistant and Support Elections Trainer.
 She has also done field work for ChildFund International and CARE Kenya.

 Carolina holds an A.B. in Social Studies from Harvard University, with a focus on African Development.
-Her multiple award-winning thesis focused on children's homes in Nairobi and UNICEF's cash transfer program for orphans and vulnerable children.
-She previously worked as a Business Analyst for McKinsey & Company.
-As Kenya Field Director, Carolina manages teams of up to thirty field officers who help implement GiveDirectly's operational model.
+Her multiple-award-winning thesis focused on children's homes in Nairobi and UNICEF's cash transfer program for orphans and vulnerable children.
+She worked as a business analyst for McKinsey & Company prior to joining GiveDirectly as the first Kenya Field Director.